arcee-ai/mergekit/docs/create_a_merge_method.md

 Non-floating buffers, such as BatchNorm counters, must agree exactly across inputs;
 they are copied without numerical merging.
 Differing buffers raise an error.

+Module inputs retain their parameter autograd connections, just like dictionaries of live tensors.
+Use `torch.no_grad()` when you do not need to record merge operations.

 `merge_state_dicts` promotes floating inputs independently for each weight.
 Matching bfloat16 inputs remain bfloat16; float16 with bfloat16 promotes to float32, as does bfloat16 with float32.
 Float64 inputs promote the group to float64.
 Pass